 You can learn more about Andrea on her website – dreahunt.com – or, you can just give her a call!

-It’s always so strange to do something completely new and unheard of for the first time – I found EFT so interesting and, as someone who’s always looking for new health and wellness tips, I really enjoyed it.
+It’s always strange to do something completely new and unheard of for the first time.
+But, I found EFT very interesting and, as someone who’s always looking for new health and wellness tips, I really enjoyed it.

 Have you ever tried EFT Tapping before?
 What was your experience like?
 Let me know in the comments below!

 As always, thanks for reading!
 And make sure to check Andrea out on Twitter and Instagram and schedule your FREE discovery call with her here.